 First of all, the most common cause of recurring cellulitis, antibiotic-resistant staph, is slaughtered by Vitamin C, more specifically, ascorbic acid.
 For excerpts of studies with links, click here.

-To treat a current infection or to begin a preventive cleanse, start with a minimum of 1500 mg of ascorbic acid, 3-4 times a day.
+To address a current infection or to begin a preventive cleanse, start with a minimum of 1500 mg of ascorbic acid, 3-4 times a day.
 Depending on the size and virulence of the infection, you may need more.
 Lots more.
 If you’re in the grip of a raging infection no antibiotics are touching, go straight for 5 grams, 3-4 times a day.

 After you’ve been taking the C, charcoal, garlic, and cayenne for a week and you’re feeling MUCH better, add in 2 capsules of olive leaf extract per meal.
 Get the Vitacost brand, or Swanson Super Strength: links are here.
 This will further cleanse your body, flushing Candida out of your kidneys and finishing off any lingering inflammation.
 Increase by a capsule per dose until you get to 4 capsules per dose, with every meal.